kristynbeam/BST260Project_KB_LC_AR/README.md

 _How to navigate our files in the repo_

 Instructions:
-1. First look at the .RMD and HTML files: `final_proj_file.Rmd` or `final_proj_file.html`.
+1. First look at the .RMD and HTML files: `data_cleaning.Rmd` or `data_cleaning.html`.
 These files give an overview of the project as well as show our data analysis including the exploratory analysis.
+2. Run the .rmd file to ensure that the policy data is up to date and the merge_dat file is available for the shiny app.
-2. In the folder: final_proj_app, our shiny app is located to run `app.R`.
+3. In the folder: x, our shiny app is located to run `app.R`.
 All of our data files are located in the RMD files folder, which our shiny app should point to.
+Running the app should allow the shiny app to work.
+4. Our final regression analysis is at the bottom of our .rmd file.
+This includes a t-test of the means of cases of several diseases.

 Data files for our shiny app are written into the folder "RMD files":

 1. `aus_total_high.csv`
 2. `pol_dat_aus.csv`
 3. `aus_total.csv`
+4. The `merge_dat` file necessary to run our shiny app map function must be obtained by first running the .rmd file first.

 _Final project products_